mbartcus/cv/_portfolio/chatbot.md

 toc_sticky: true
 ---

-Here I will introduce my 10th project of the OpenClassrooms Data Scientist: AI Engineer path.
-The goal of this project is to develop an MVP that helps FlyMe staff book plane tickets for vacations.
-This starter version of the chat must be able to identify the following five elements in the user's request: Departure city, Destination city, Desired outbound flight date, the Desired return date of the flight, Maximum budget for the total ticket price.
+I will introduce my 10th OpenClassrooms Data Scientist: AI Engineer project here.
+This project aims to develop an MVP that helps FlyMe staff book plane tickets for vacations.
+This starter version of the chat must identify the following five elements in the user’s request: Departure city, Destination city, Desired outbound flight date, Desired return date of the flight, and Maximum budget for the total ticket price.

 [Here](/assets/img_portfolio/chatbot/Bartcus_Marius_4_presentation_022023.pdf) you can download the presentation of this project.